Table of Content

 Transparent, Lightweight Application Execution Replay on Commodity Multiprocessor Operating Systems

 Oren Laadan, Nicolas Viennot, Jason Nieh, Proceedings of ACM SIGMETRICS 2010 Conference on Measurement and Modeling of Computer Systems, New York, NY, June 2010

-- My friend Sid Nair implemented the mutable replay engine with me, he was great to work with.
+- My friend Sid Nair implemented the mutable replay engine with me, he was great

 Without Sid, mutable replay it would still be fiction.

 - My PhD mentor Oren Laadan heavily brainstormed with me during the implementation of the first scribe prototype.
 He had all the good ideas.

 - My PhD advisor Jason Nieh asked the right questions at the right moment, and pushed me really hard to make it happen.